-Here at skinflint we occasionally find an incredibly rare light, this American portable runway light known as a 'HILV' or a 'Bartow' Light (named after it's inventor Jack 'Red' Bartow) and forming part of our A/W14 collection, is one such example.
+Here at skinflint we occasionally find incredibly rare lights.
+This American portable runway light known as a 'HILV' or a 'Bartow' Light - named after it's inventor Jack 'Red' Bartow - is one such example.
+This particular light originally formed part of our AW14 collection.